Building a PHP Webhook Receiver That Handles Real-World Reliability Challenges

 flush();

-This pattern acknowledges the webhook before any processing happens.
-The payload is stored in a queue directory.
-A separate background worker reads from the queue and processes each webhook asynchronously, at its own pace.
+This approach acknowledges the webhook before any business logic runs.
+The payload sits in a queue directory.
+A separate background worker reads from that queue and processes each event at its own pace.

 Important: Always return a 200 status code after successfully receiving and storing the webhook.
-If you return an error status code, the provider will retry, and you may end up processing the same webhook multiple times.
-The only exception is when you deliberately want the provider to retry, such as when your queue storage is full.
+Returning an error code triggers the provider to retry, which can result in the same webhook being processed multiple times.
+The only exception is when you deliberately want a retry, such as when your queue storage is temporarily unavailable.

 Webhook providers retry failed deliveries.
-If your receiver does not handle duplicates, the same event is processed multiple times, leading to duplicate charges, duplicate database records, or incorrect application state.
+Without explicit handling, the same event can arrive multiple times, leading to duplicate database records, incorrect application state, or in the case of payment events, duplicate charges.
 Idempotency ensures that processing the same webhook twice produces the same result as processing it once.

 The standard approach is to track processed event IDs.
-Each webhook payload includes a unique event ID, typically found in a field like id or event_id.
-Store processed IDs in a database table or a Redis set:
+Each webhook payload includes a unique identifier, typically in a field like id or event_id.
+Store these IDs in a database table or a Redis set.

 function isEventProcessed(string $eventId): bool